orchestral/docs/src/configuration.md

 ];
 ```

-You could as well set it to `"/"` and it would handle the root uri.
+You could as well set it to `"/"` and it would handle the root uri for application without sub-domain, or read on to configure it [as domain](#admin-url-as-domain).

 <a name="admin-url-as-domain"></a>
 ### As Domain